Constitution and By-Laws

 Article IX - Subsidiaries and Properties of the BBFI

-B. All properties of the Baptist Bible Fellowship International including all foreign properties that may be acquired by it later shall be legally registered in the name of and duly owned by the Baptist Bible Fellowship International, to conform to all legal requirements of the locality in which they are situated.
-The Secretary is responsible for keeping record of all properties owned by the BBFI and its subsidiaries.
+B. All properties of the Baptist Bible Fellowship International, including all foreign properties that may be acquired by it later, shall be legally registered and duly owned by the Baptist Bible Fellowship International.
+They shall conform to all legal requirements of the locality in which they are situated.
+The Secretary is responsible for providing oversight of all properties owned by the BBFI and its subsidiaries.

-C. An annual audit or review of all receipts and disbursements of Fellowship agencies shall be made available to the State Representatives.
+C. An annual audit or review of all receipts and disbursements of Fellowship subsidiaries shall be made available to the State Representatives.

 Article X - Constitutional Amendments